StudioEtrange/mambo/README.md

     * api : do not change
     * db name : db
     * db path : /config/www/db

-    * In system settings, main, API : get API key and set `ORGANIZR2_API_TOKEN_PASSWORD` value in a mambo.env file
+Into mambo.env
+    * set key `ORGANIZR2_API_TOKEN_PASSWORD` with value from system Settings / System Settings / main / API

-* Use plex authentification with organizr2 [https://docs.organizr.app/books/setup-features/page/plex-authentication] :
+* To use plex authentification with organizr2 [https://docs.organizr.app/books/setup-features/page/plex-authentication] :
     * Settings / System Settings / Main / Authentication
         * Type : Organizr DB + Backend
         * Backend : plex
-        * Do get plex token / then save
+        * Do get plex token / then [SAVE]
-        * Do get plex machine (you can use command `./mambo info plex` to check some plex server info)
+        * Do get plex machine  / then [SAVE]
+            * you can use command `./mambo info plex` to check some plex server info but only if you have already configured plex service
         * Admin username : a plex user admin that will match admin organizr admin account
         * Strict plex friends : enabled (only plex friends are registered)
         * Enable Plex oAuth : enabled (active plex login to log into organizr)

     * Settings / System Settings / Main / Login
-        * Hide registration : enabled - if you wish to disable auto registration
+        * Hide registration : enabled

     * Settings / System Settings / Main / Security
         * Enable Traefik Auth Redirect - When accessing directly to a service and using forwardAuth to test user access, will redirect on organizr login page if user is not logged.
 (Will throw HTTP 401 if this option is disabled)